Translators Asymptotic to Planes: Proof of Theorem

 Evaluating the integrand at $(R,\theta)$ gives

 and hence we have

 The hypothesis \eqref{eq:strong decay}, expressed in polar coordinates, ensures that the right hand side tends to zero as $R \to \infty$.
 This completes the proof. \end{proof}

 Our aim now is to prove that any end which is asymptotic to a vertical plane automatically satisfies \eqref{eq:strong decay}.
-This will make use of the following interior gradient estimate, which is obtained by a standard application of Bernstein's technique.\footnote{M{\o}ller pointed out to us that the same estimate can be obtained by the different arguments contained in \cite[Proposition~3.10]{GMM} and a standard interpolation inequality.}
+This will make use of the following interior gradient estimate, which is obtained by a standard application of Bernstein's technique.\footnote{We note that Gama, Mart\'{i}n and M{\o}ller have independently obtained the same estimate by different arguments---it is implied by \cite[Proposition~3.10]{GMM} via a standard interpolation inequality.}

 \begin{lemma} Let $\Sigma$ be a translator of the form $\graph u$, where $u : \Pi\cap \overline{B_R(p)} \to \mathbb{R}$, $\Pi$ is a vertical plane containing the point $p$, and we assume $R \geq 1$.
 If $|Du|^2 \leq \frac{1}{4}$ holds everywhere in $\Pi\cap \overline{B_R(p)}$ then we have